Flu, COVID-19, or Strep? How to Spot the Difference

 - A rash

 Similar to flu symptoms, the throat soreness associated with strep throat tends to appear fairly suddenly.
 Notably, unlike the flu and COVID-19, strep throat usually doesn’t produce a cough or congestion.
+Treatment for strep throat usually involves antibiotics to clear the infection and medicines to help soothe painful symptoms.

 Proudly Offering In-Home Care for All Three Illnesses